 The piece has an underlying minor tonality, with the final phrase when the artist calls upon his city, changing to a major one, expressing hope.
 Read more ...

 Soon, on the upcoming eve of Hadrut Day, Sar Sargsyan will release his new song, “My Hadrut” (Hadrut is Sar’s home town).

-Lyrics by Sokrat Khanyan, music by Armenuhi Karapetyan, arrangements by Alexandra Maghakyan, mix and mastering by Stephan Berudzanyan; recording made at the “Delphy Records” studio in Warsaw; poster designed by Valeri Ayvazyan, photograph by Michał Ignar.
+Lyrics by Sokrat Khanyan, music by Armenuhi Karapetyan, arrangements by Alexandra Maghakyan, mix and mastering by Stephan Berudzanyan; recording made at the “Spox music” studio in Warsaw; poster designed by Valeri Ayvazyan, photograph by Michał Ignar.

 We are deeply grateful to the writers of the song and the others who have contributed to the development and recording of the piece.
 Our thanks also to all those who have been supportive of the creative process.